seanthesanta/seanthesanta/README.md

 ### Hi there 👋

-I'm Sean, an undergraduate student from Hong Kong majoring in Artificial Intelligence.
+I'm Sean (or Hoàng Sơn), an undergraduate student from Hong Kong majoring in Artificial Intelligence.
 Feel free to take a look at some of my personal projects below!

 <!--
 **seanthesanta/seanthesanta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.